1924 Grand National

 The 1924 Grand National was the 83rd renewal of the Grand National horse race that took place at Aintree Racecourse near Liverpool, England, on 28 March 1924.

 A false start caused the race to be delayed by around eight minutes.
 1924 was the last year the Grand National would be started from a general riding start, with the now-familiar 'tape' introduced at the line the following year.
 Winnal gained an advantage of 20 lengths by the Canal Turn on the second circuit, when he was hampered by a loose horse and refused.
 The race was won by Master Robert, a 25/1 shot ridden by jockey Bob Trudgill and trained by Aubrey Hastings for owner Lord Airlie, who collected the £5,000 prize for the winner.
 Fly Mask finished in second place, Silvo in third and Drifter fourth.
 Thirty horses ran and all returned safely to the stables.

-Forty-five cameramen were deployed to capture the race on film, the most to have ever gone to record a sporting event at the time.
+Forty-five camera operators were deployed to capture the race on film, the most to have ever gone to record a sporting event at the time.
 Also in attendance at Aintree was King George V.